 Controls the gathering of statistics during the execution of data-altering DML statements such as INSERT, DELETE, and UPDATE.

-The database server updates statistics during normal statement execution and uses the gathered statistics to self-tune the column statistics.
+The database server updates statistics during normal statement execution and uses the gathered statistics to self-tune column statistics.
 Set the collect_statistics_on_dml_updates option to Off to disable the updating of statistics during the execution of data-altering DML statements such as INSERT, DELETE, and UPDATE.

-The difference between the collect_statistics_on_dml_updates option and the update_statistics option is that the update_statistics option compares the actual number of rows that satisfy a predicate with the number of rows that are estimated to satisfy the predicate, and then updates the estimates accordingly.
+The difference between the collect_statistics_on_dml_updates option and the update_statistics option is that the update_statistics option compares the actual number of rows that satisfy a predicate with the number of rows that are estimated to satisfy the predicate, and then updates the estimates.
 The collect_statistics_on_dml_updates option modifies the column statistics based on the values of the specific rows that are inserted, updated, or deleted.